 The property has immaculately-kept gardens fit for a royal wedding.
 In fact, this winery serves as a wedding venue as well.
 If you're a bride or groom looking for an all-inclusive, exclusive, upscale location that encompasses serenity, Natchez Hills is your dream location; there's even a bridal cottage on site.

 There is also a recording studio just upstairs of the event space if you're an artist looking for a creative location to think, write, sing and make music as long as you want.

 Natchez Hills Vineyard offers an array of wines that the family matriarch, Karen Odom started by planting the vineyard years ago.
-To date, you can taste their award-winning wines like Riesling, Sauvignon Blanc, sparkling wine and rosé, in three different locations: the one in Hampshire, The Fontanel Mansion, and the Nashville Farmer's Market.
+To date, you can taste their award-winning wines like Riesling, Sauvignon Blanc, sparkling wine and rosé, in two different locations: the one in Hampshire and the Nashville Farmer's Market.
 Their best-seller is a brewed tea wine called Naughty Tea, that captures the taste of a southern sweet tea.